-Early Career Accelerator Stipend
+Early Career Accelerator Award

 COBRA’s mission is to accelerate the research on the structure, function, resilience, and ecosystem services of the crustal ocean biosphere to inform decision making and to train the next generation of leaders in ocean exploration, science, and policy.
-In pursuit of this mission, we award small accelerator stipends for early career participants to accelerate their training.
-Accelerator stipends can be used for any type of training activity, such as – but not limited to – learning a new skill or getting a new experience, visiting a lab to learn a new method or analyze samples, going to sea, or attending a professional society conference or policy-maker meeting.
-These stipends are for early career members of the community – including senior graduate students, postdocs, junior faculty, or junior professionals – that would like to gain new skills and experiences that can be applied to COBRA themes.
+In pursuit of this mission, we support small accelerator awards for early career participants to accelerate their training.
+Accelerator awards can be used for any type of training activity, such as – but not limited to – learning a new skill or getting a new experience, visiting a lab to learn a new method or analyze samples, going to sea, or attending a professional society conference or policy-maker meeting.
+These awards are for early career members of the community – including senior graduate students, postdocs, junior faculty, or junior professionals – that would like to gain new skills and experiences that can be applied to COBRA themes.
 These training opportunities are expected to establish direct linkages among individuals, which are intended to result in a more well-connected community and the development of future COBRA researchers and leaders.

 Application & Selection